junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean wrt Amy/Rory: "So you two are married."
 Cas wrt Doctor/River: "You two are also married."
 Amy wrt destiel: "And you are --?"
 Dean: "No, no, we, uh, we are best friends."
 Amy: "Sure."

+Dean wrt Doctor/River: "I guess a thousand year age difference isn't a problem then."
+"You got anything to say about that?"
+"What?
+No, no, of course not."
+(Dean unintentionally glance at Cas, finding him look at him too) "We were married when I was half-way killing him and he was trying to save the world.
+It's complicated."
+Dean grins: "Isn't it always?" (unintentionally meet Cas's eyes again)

 ## Chap 5 Night In The Statue Park

 > (Dean POV)(Act 2 realization)